The Jesus Prayer and the Acquisition of Inner Peace

 In this Prayer we are not only asking for God’s mercy, but declaring a confession of Faith.
 The Lord Jesus Christ is God and able to grant mercy and forgiveness of our sins.
 He is Lord of our lives and the imparting of his mercy gives us life.

-“Lord Jesus Christ, having mercy on me a sinner.”
+“Lord Jesus Christ, have mercy on me a sinner.”

 Love in Christ,